resolve109/study-aws-sa/aws-study-guide.md

   - Minimizes administrative overhead by maintaining a single identity source
   - Users don't need separate AWS credentials to access AWS resources

+### AWS Identity and Access Management (IAM)
+- **Best Practices**:
+  - Create IAM policies that grant least privilege permissions and attach to IAM groups
+  - Group users by department and manage permissions at the group level for operational efficiency
+  - This approach aligns with security best practices by ensuring users have only the permissions necessary for their job functions
+  - More effective for departmental permission management than using SCPs or permissions boundaries
+  - IAM roles are intended for delegation scenarios, not for direct attachment to IAM groups
+  - For cross-account or service-based permissions, roles are more appropriate than group-based policies

 ## Networking and Content Delivery

 ### Amazon VPC